sparkrew/fika/README.md

 - **Illustrative example**: See [Example.md](Example.md) for a sample test-case generation run with Fika.
 - **Additional experiments**: See [Experiments.md](Experiments.md) for records from more runs.
+- **Experiments with Semgrep**: See [SemgrepExperiments.md](SemgrepExperiments.md) for example usage of Fika for vulnerability reachability analysis.